Code-Institute-Submissions/ms1-resume/README.md

 ### User Stories

-1. A recruitment agent seeking candidates for job vacancies and wants to learn more about me, and refer me to employers with job vacancies..
+1. A recruitment agent seeking candidates for job vacancies and wants to learn more about me, and refer me to employers with job vacancies.
+2. A recruitment agent wishes to contact me about job vacancies.
-2. A potential employer wants to learn about my skills and experiences and obtain my CV.
+3. A potential employer wants to learn about my skills and experiences and obtain my CV.
+4. A potential employer wants to contact me to discuss employment opportunities.
-3. Potential collaborators seeking opportunities to work with others can assess my fit for their projects.
+5. Potential collaborators seeking opportunities to work with others can assess my fit for their projects.

 ### Design